 Infertility grief is all-consuming.
-Triggers are everywhere - pregnant women, babies, pregnancy announcements, people asking “so, when are you going to have kids?”.
+Triggers are everywhere - pregnant women, babies, pregnancy announcements, people asking “So, when are you going to have kids?”.
 Just going to Target can feel emotionally overwhelming.
-I started avoiding baby showers, because I couldn’t hold back the tears anymore.
+I started avoiding baby showers because I couldn’t hold back the tears anymore.
 I had run out of happy faces.
 I avoided birthday parties, family gatherings, and social events.

 For the longest time, the only person I would open up to was my husband and I know this responsibility weighed on him heavily.
 He, too, was going through his own emotional battle, while trying to ease my pain and dry all my tears along the way.
 It wasn't until I started talking about my disease to others that I began to heal.